pekelund-dev/codex-test/docs/prod-environment.md

 ## Teardown controls

-The Terraform configuration uses `protect_services` to prevent accidental deletion of production resources.
+The Terraform configuration uses `protect_services` to enable Cloud Run deletion protection.
 Leave it `true` during normal operation.
-Only set it to `false` if you deliberately intend to run `terraform destroy` and remove the managed Cloud Run services, bucket, repositories, and service accounts.
+Set it to `false` only if you deliberately intend to let Terraform remove the managed services; other resources will follow the normal destroy plan.